Ships in the night

 Trace the evolution of engineering roles from 2020 to 2030.
 Watch as "code production" shifts from human to AI, and "intent specification" emerges as the new core competency.

-"Build me a login page" is not a specification.
-It is a wish.
+"Build me a login page" is a wish, not a specification.
 A specification includes authentication method, session handling, error states, rate limiting, accessibility, mobile behavior, and integration points.
 The gap between wish and specification is where most AI coding failures happen.
 The model does exactly what you asked.
 You asked for the wrong thing.

 The wish: